Hip to Gable Loft Conversion Cost

 Can I build a hip to gable loft conversion on a bungalow?

-Is a hip to gable loft conversion a permitted development?
+Yes, you can do a hip to gable loft conversion on a bungalow.

 Will my loft conversion affect my council tax band?